 PS.
 As you can understand after reading this post the eyes do everything they possibly can to avoid blindness by absorbing UV rays so the UV does not reach the retina.
 But this comes at a cost which I have just gone through.
 The absorption of UV rays in the vitreous by the chromophores, breaks down the normal jelly like structure to a more liquid structure.
 This then allows for a “vitreous detachment“, were the vitreous pulls away from the retina and in some people can cause the retina to tear with possible loss of sight.
 This vitreous detachment starts to occur in adult’s at 50 years plus, so as someone who wore sunglasses regularly (but not while surfing) I was lucky to have an extra 10+ years before this happened to me.
 So follow my advice below:

-The simply process of wearing a good quality pair of sunglasses from birth every-time your outside in the sun is the only way to avoid UV rays from damaging your eyes.
+The simple process of wearing a good quality pair of sunglasses from birth every-time your outside in the sun is the only way to avoid UV rays from damaging your eyes.

-The reason that prams can be a babies worst enemy is because when they don’t have any UV protection in their eyes they are laying down in a pram looking up at the sun.
+Why a pram can be a babies worst enemy is because when they don’t have any UV protection in their eyes (chromophores) like adults, they are laying down in a pram looking up at the sun.
 Even when they get a little older and are sitting up in a pram they can receive up to 3 times more UV rays in a pram than an adult standing up.
 Especially if the pram is low to the ground and facing forward.
 Even bringing the cover or hood over, only makes it worse as UV rays bounces of hard surfaces like asphalt, concrete or even water and then gets trapped under the hood and due to the shape of most covers the UV rays concentrate on the babies head.

-So what should you look for in a pram that will provide the best possible UV protection for your baby’s eyes.
+So what should you look for in a pram that will give the best possible UV protection for your baby’s eyes.

 a high pram – to stop UV from bouncing up off the ground and into the pram.